euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 # Appendix: Troubleshooting

+## Kotlin Compatibility
+Occasionally, one may encounter an exception containing the message "Class 'kotlin.Unit' was compiled with an incompatible version of Kotlin.
+The binary version of its metadata is 1.5.1, expected version is 1.1.16." during compilation.
+This exception is due to incompatible versions of your app with the Workspace One SDK.
+As of Release 22.2, all apps consuming WS1 will be required to use Kotlin v1.5.1 or higher.

 ## Empty Response from AirWatch MDM Service
 Occasionally, one may encounter the message "Empty Response from Airwatch MDM Service" in the adb log during app integration into Workspace ONE.
 This error message is triggered